 The Company has subsidiaries and affiliates of all sizes with varying degrees of in-house management depending on their size.
-It is the Company's policy to acquire necessary additional staff and to strengthen the Yahoo Japan Group's organization as businesses expand.
+Each of the subsidiaries and affiliates maintains a policy of acquiring necessary additional staff and strengthening the organization as businesses expand.
 If these measures are not implemented in a timely manner, the Yahoo Japan Group's performance could be negatively affected.

 Tie-ups with the Company's services or network as well as personnel support are essential to the operations of all of the services of the Company's subsidiaries and affiliates.
 The relevant sections of the Company work closely with each subsidiary and affiliate to provide necessary support.
-However, it might become difficult to adequately provide such cooperative support owing to operational expansion of Yahoo Japan Corporation's businesses and those of its subsidiaries and affiliates, which could negatively impact the performance of each company.
+However, it might become difficult to adequately provide such cooperative support owing to operational expansion of the Company's businesses and those of its subsidiaries and affiliates, which could negatively impact the performance of each company.

 b.
-The Yahoo Japan Group faces risks related to its foreign exchange (FX) margin trading operations. (i) Regulatory infringements could negatively affect our performance and financial condition.
+The Yahoo Japan Group faces risks related to its foreign exchange (FX) margin trading operations.

-On January 31, 2013, Yahoo Japan Corporation converted FX trading company YJFX, Inc., into a wholly owned subsidiary.
+(i) Regulatory infringements could negatively affect our performance and financial condition.
+On January 31, 2013, the Company converted FX trading company YJFX, Inc., into a wholly owned subsidiary.
 As a Financial Instruments Business Operator registered under Japan's Financial Instruments and Exchange Act (FIEA), YJFX carries out its operations in compliance with the FIEA, related regulations, and Cabinet Office ordinances.
 Nevertheless, should an infringement of any of these regulations or ordinances occur, YJFX could have its operations suspended, be deregistered, or receive some other administrative disciplinary action.
 Moreover, in the case of future tightening of regulations the Yahoo Japan Group could be obligated to incur additional expenses to strengthen its compliance structures or trading systems or to implement other organizational adjustments.
 Any of these actions could negatively affect our performance and financial condition.